 Read: PostgreSQL CASE

-In Postgresql, we can also calculate the date between two timestamps using the minus (-) operator between two dates timestamps.
+In PostgreSQL, we can also calculate the difference between two timestamps using the minus (-) operator.

 Let’s understand through an example.